Simulation-Software-Engineering/Lecture-Material/lecture-notes/virtualization-and-containers/overview.md

 | --- | --- |
 | 15 minutes | Demo |

 - Write some Dockerfile, build container and run it.
+Should be a simple container.
     - Cowsay example?
 That could be easily reused on the Singularity example.
+- Show an existing container.
+Could be FEniCS or DuMuX.

 ## Singularity